Dynamic mass generation and topological order in overscreened Kondo lattices: Introduction

+The interplay between interaction and topology has emerged as a captivating field of study within condensed matter physics.
+Strong correlations can lead to new ground states which are endowed with exotic topological properties.
+Of particular significance is the realization of topological order \cite{Wen1990}, i.e.\ gapped insulating states with point-like excitations that have mutual nonabelian statistics.
+Such nonabelian anyons hold immense potential for applications in topological quantum computation \cite{Kitaev2003,Nayak2008}.
+Notable examples are nonabelian fractional quantum Hall states \cite{Moore1991,Read1999,Read2000}, quantum spin liquids \cite{Kitaev2006,Broholm2020} and topological superconductors \cite{Sato2017}.
+However, the unequivocal detection and precise control over these anyons have proven to be challenging.
+Consequently, the search for new platforms that can accommodate and manipulate topological order holds paramount importance, both from the fundamental understanding and practical application perspectives.

-\emph{Introduction} --- One of the corner stones of strongly correlated electronic systems is the Kondo effect, in which a local moment is magnetically screened by the conduction electrons.
-When several channels compete to screen the moment in the so-called multi-channel Kondo model, novel non-Fermi liquid physics arises with decoupled anyons \cite{Andrei84,Affleck92,Emery1992,Affleck1993} that can be potentially used for topological quantum computation~\cite{Lopes20,Komijaniqubit,Rebecca21}.
+A corner stone of strongly correlated electronic systems is the Kondo effect, in which conduction electrons scatter off and screen a local magnetic moment.
+When several channels compete to screen the moment in the so-called multichannel Kondo model, a non-Fermi-liquid state arises \cite{Nozieres80} featuring fractional residual entropy at zero temperature, which is generally believed to arise from decoupled anyons \cite{Andrei84,Affleck92,Emery1992,Affleck1993}, and can potentially be used for topological quantum computation~\cite{Lopes20,Komijaniqubit,Rebecca21}.

+While the case of a single impurity is well understood, much less is known about Kondo lattices where a lattice of spins is screened by conduction electrons.
+In the Kondo-dominated regime of a single-channel Kondo lattice, electrons form the familiar Fermi liquid but with a large Fermi surface (FS) \cite{Oshikawa00} and may even be driven to an insulating phase \cite{Hewson,Si2014,Coleman2015}.
+In the more complex case of a multichannel Kondo lattice, the continuous channel symmetry naturally leads to new patterns of entanglement which are potentially responsible for the non-Fermi-liquid physics \cite{Jarrell96,Jarrell1997}, symmetry breaking, and fractionalized order parameters \cite{ofc}.